xBBCoder/Irving-Fisher-Stamp-Scrip/ru/stamp4.md

 of a Bavarian coal mine tried an experiment with it which gradually caught the public imagination.
-For two years the mine had been closed; and the owner, Herr Hebecker, conceived the idea that he might open it and pay his employees with W�ra.
-He would have to buy the W�ra (besides negotiating a loan) and he would have to pay for the W�ra with Reichsmarks, but the Reichsmarks were not circulating and the W�ra, he believed, would circulate.
+For two years the mine had been closed; and the owner, Herr Hebecker, conceived the idea that he might open it and pay his employees with Wära.
+He would have to buy the Wära (besides negotiating a loan) and he would have to pay for the Wära with Reichsmarks, but the Reichsmarks were not circulating and the Wära, he believed, would circulate.
-Moreover, there was already a thin layer of W�ra loose in Germany, and Herr Hebecker hoped to win the patronage of those who used it.
+Moreover, there was already a thin layer of Wära loose in Germany, and Herr Hebecker hoped to win the patronage of those who used it.
 In part, he was a fellow propagandist with those users, and Herr Timm issued bulletins among them.